Web Forwarding

 UltraDNS supports both HTTP and HTTPS forwarding.
 Historically, HTTPS forwarding has not been supported.
 However, if the Certificate Management feature is enabled on your account, you can now create HTTPS Web Forward records by uploading your SSL/TLS certificates, and then applying them to your Web Forwards records.

-Creating a Web Forwarding record also creates a system-generated A / AAAA record.
+Creating a Web Forwarding record also creates a system-generated A/AAAA record.
 Additional details can be found here.

 The Web Forwarding record is comprised of the following fields:

-• HTTPS Forward - Enabling this feature allows you to apply a Certificate to ensure secure, reliable, and efficient redirection of web traffic.
+• HTTPS Forward - Enabling this feature allows you to apply a certificate to ensure secure, reliable, and efficient redirection of web traffic.

 • Requests To – The domain, site, directory or page that you want to redirect.
 This field can be left blank, and will by default, use your zone/domain name.